xdKeto/IMK_PetraEats/README.md

-to run the php, make a new database called "petraeats" and import the sql file
+- make a new database called "petraeats" and import the sql file